pinterest/ktlint/documentation/release-latest/docs/rules/standard.md

     ktlint_standard_condition-wrapping = disabled
     ```

-### Content receiver wrapping
+### Context receiver wrapping

-Wraps the content receiver list to a separate line regardless of maximum line length.
+Wraps the context receiver list to a separate line regardless of maximum line length.
 If the maximum line length is configured and is exceeded, wrap the context receivers and if needed its projection types to separate lines.

 === "[:material-heart:](#) Ktlint"